-If the process meter has never been calibrated or an EEPROM reset has occurred, the meter continues to perform measure-
+If the process meter has never been calibrated or an EEPROM reset has occurred, the meter continues to perform measurement.
+However, the user is informed of a pH calibration requirement by a blinking "CAL" (see "Start-up" section).

 The device must be calibrated within the temperature range of 0-95°C. Outside this range, the buffer pH values are not reliable.